win-s/angular_todolist/README.md

 To do list web application base on AngularJs 1.x

-This totolist consist of two lists:
+This todolist consist of two lists:
 1. Today todolist
 2. Tomorrow todolist